jensbrak/pi-py/README.md

 If false: don't print debug info (nothing will be printed part from logging to logfile or whatever action as console command will print)

 # NOTES

+*  **IMPORTANT**: Use at own risk.
+I made it to fit my purposes but made it available so that you can make it fit yours.
 *  **IMPORTANT**: Make sure you ONLY use this in a settig where you can protect your router credentials.
-If pippy.json can be read by others, you will expose your router admin credentials.
+If PIP-Py.json can be read by others, you will expose your router admin credentials.
-*  If your router does not support SSH, you're out of luck here.
-Or modify the script to parse an external page that will show IP.
+*  If your router does not support SSH, you can use PIP-Py with the external web page support.
+However, there may be other options to consider if that's the case.
+Main purpose with PIP-Py is to use SSH to router.
 *  If you choose to log everything (settings file option 'changeonly' set to false), the log WILL grow.
 Use logrotate or something, or you will produce large logfiles with rather meaningless contents that will fill your disk.
-*  **IMPORTANT**: Use at own risk.
-No support, no guarantees.
-I made it to fit my purposes, you are free to make it yours but that's up to you. :)
+*  I encourage (and appreciate) you to let me know you have use for this script, especially if you adopt it to other platforms or in anyway enhance it.
+Pull requests are most welcome too!
+*  While I can't guarantee to provide any support using the script, you are welcome to contact me with if you have questions or thoughts.